pallet/pallet-lein/README.md

 declare a `:pallet profile`, which will be preferred over the built in dependencies.

-The plugin adds `pallet/src` and `pallet/resources` to the project's classpath.
+The plugin adds `pallet/src` to the leiningen `:source-paths` and `pallet/resources` to the project's `:resource-paths` (it preserves the paths you already have configured).
 You can override this by specifying `:source-paths` and `:resource-paths` in a project `:pallet` key.
 For example:

 ```clj
 :pallet {:source-paths ["src-pallet"] :resource-paths []}